yogurt-foundation/yogurt-css-documentation/docs/svg/fill.md

 ## Fill

-Utilities for styling the fill of SVG elements
+Utilities for styling the fill of SVG elements.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|